Year 5 - Remote education

 Whilst we are working from home, this website is free to read as many books as you like.
 Our pupils can then complete an Accelerated Reader quiz afterwards to test their comprehension.

 NEW!!!
-Resources to Support Home Learning
+Resources to Support Home Education

 Use the Maths links below to practise arithmetic, problem-solving and reasoning skills: